-The SLEEP function is used to decrease energy use while you sleep (and you do not need the same temperature settings to stay comfortable).
-This function can only be activated via remote control.
-And the Sleep function is not available in FAN or DRY mode.
+The SLEEP function is used to decrease energy use while you sleep since you do not need the same temperature settings to stay comfortable.
+This function can only be activated through the remote control.
+The Sleep function is not available in FAN or DRY mode.